-EMERGENCY ADDENDUM NO. 1: FACE COVERING REQUIREMENTS APPLICABLE TO TRAVELERS, VISITORS AND WORKERS AT SEATTLE-TACOMA INTERNATIONAL AIRPORT
+EMERGENCY ADDENDUM NO. 1 Update 1: FACE COVERING REQUIREMENTS APPLICABLE TO TRAVELERS, VISITORS AND WORKERS AT SEATTLE-TACOMA INTERNATIONAL AIRPORT

-In response to the ongoing global COVID-19 pandemic and public health emergency declared by the governments of the United States, the State of Washington, and King County, effective May 18, 2020 and until further notice, the Port of Seattle will require all passengers, visitors, and airport workers in the public areas at Seattle-Tacoma International Airport (SEA) to wear face coverings over their mouths and noses, subject to the limited exceptions identified below.
+In response to the ongoing global COVID-19 pandemic and public health emergency declared by the governments of the United States, the State of Washington, and King County, effective May 18, 2020 and until further notice, the Port of Seattle will require all passengers, visitors, and airport workers in the public areas, and any common use shared areas at Seattle-Tacoma International Airport (SEA) to wear face coverings over their mouths and noses, subject to the limited exceptions identified below.